Natsu01/EEISP/README.md

 ## Usage
 EEISP takes a read count matrix data as an input, in which rows and columns represent genes and cells, respectively.

-`eeisp.sh` performs the calculation of the CDI (Co-Dependency Index) and EEI scores for gene pairs in two steps.
    1.  `eeisp.py` calculates the CDI and EEI scores for each gene pair.
 It outputs lists of gene pairs of CDI and EEI, and the tables of degree distribution.
        ```
          * input_file.csv    # An input file forms a comma delimited file (.csv).